jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 ## Base Component

-Beyond just importing style values, there is a tremendous amount of flexibility when it comes to component composition when using React – since components are essentially just functions.
+Beyond just importing style values, there is a tremendous amount of flexibility when it comes to composition in React – since components are essentially just functions.
 Take the Button component from above, and we’ll change some of the style details to props to make it more reusable.

 ```js